How you ever thought to yourself: “Whoa! I wish I knew about that sooner!”?

 I remember sharing this app a while back, and a number of people picked it up and can’t stop raving about it.
 I’m not 100% sure, but I think I’m the one who convinced Michael Hyatt to use it, and he’s told me personally how much it has helped his team internally.

 Who do I have to thank for it?
-The crew over at Fizzle.co of course! (affiliate link – I earn a commission) Thanks guys!
+The crew over at Fizzle.co of course!
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
+Thanks guys!
 Just paying it forward.

 This tool is amazing for team communication—but what about for actual project management and progress tracking?